spamsch/website/packages/shared/content/blog/wta-baseline-modernization.md

 - **Zero downtime tolerance.** Tournaments, regulators, and broadcasters rely on fresh data.
 We planned migration waves around competition calendars and provided fallbacks for every service cutover.
 - **Hybrid data reality.** Sybase remained the system of record; Azure SQL shouldered analytics and modern features.
 We built connectors and caching layers that respected both worlds.
-- **Stakeholders beyond engineering.** Operations, KPMG, Revstar, and ITF all had skin in the game.
+- **Stakeholders beyond engineering.** Operations, KPMG and ITF all had skin in the game.
 Roadmaps, risk logs, and comms packs turned architecture into a shared conversation.

 ## Architecture In Practice